openxc/vi-firmware/docs/testing.rst

 - Debug symbols are available in the .elf file generated in the ``build`` directory.
-- Log messages will be output over a UART port (no hardware flow control is required) - see :doc:`supported platforms </platforms/platforms>` for details.
+- Log messages will be output over a separate USB endpoint required) - see :doc:`/output` for details.
+You can optionally enable logging via UART with the ``UART_LOGGING`` flag, but there may be a performance hit - see the :doc:`/compile/makefile-opts`.

+To view the logs via USB, you can use the command line tools from the OpenXC Python library and supply the ``--log-mode`` flag - see the help text for any of those tools for more information.

-View this output using an FTDI cable and any of the many available serial terminal monitoring programs, e.g. ``screen``, ``minicom``, etc.
+To view UART logs, you can use an FTDI cable and any of the many available serial terminal monitoring programs, e.g. ``screen``, ``minicom``, etc.

 Emulator
 =========